marealtors/pyramco/README.md

 # pyramco

-A collection of python methods and functions for use with the RAMCO API from MAR
+A collection of python methods and functions for use with the RAMCO API

 More info abnout the API at: https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf